rows/hiring/job descriptions/Desktop-Apps-Engineer-(Senior)_Porto.md

 * Focused on quality and usability.
 We hate alarms going off and features that are half-baked as much as you do.
 Come build a polished product with us!

 # Requirements
-* At least 3 years of work experience as a software engineer.
+At least 3 years of work experience as a software engineer.
 * Fluent in design patterns and other Computer Science fundamentals.
-* Experienced in building mobile/desktop apps using Swift.
+* Experienced in building mobile/desktop apps using Flutter.
-* Experienced with SwiftUI or other declarative UI frameworks.
+* Experienced in developing for Apple platforms (iOS/macOS)
 * Motivated to test and adopt new technologies.
 * Experienced in tests (writing unit tests, end-to-end tests).
 * Able communicator in English.
 Portuguese is optional but welcome.